Argippo

 Argippo is an opera libretto by Domenico Lalli, which in Giovanni Porta's setting premiered in Venice in 1717.
 Claudio Nicola Stampa's reworked version of the libretto was set as L'Argippo by Andrea Stefano Fiorè.
 This opera was performed in Milan in 1722.

 Antonio Vivaldi's Argippo, RV 697, based on Stampa's version of the libretto, was staged in two different versions in 1730, first in Vienna (RV 697-A), and later in Prague (RV 697-B).
-The music of both of these versions is lost.
+The music of both of these versions was lost.
+Until a Czech Composer named Ondřej Macek rediscovered it.
+The Opera was then performed in 2008 for the first time since the first half of the 18th century.
 Vivaldi's setting of the Argippo libretto partially survives in a pasticcio, RV Anh.
 137, which, in the 21st century, was the basis for a reconstruction of the Prague version of Vivaldi's opera.

 Libretto

 Domenico Lalli's Il gran Mogol libretto was set by Francesco Mancini, and performed in the Teatro San Bartolomeo, Naples, in December 1713.
 In the next two decades this libretto was set as Argippo by several composers: